Albavisión: History

 Prolasa, S.A. was founded in 1975 and is currently one of Albavisión's figurehead companies, registered in Panama.
 The current conglomerate was adopted in May 2008, with the name being derived from his wife, Alba Elvira Lorenzana.
 This also coincided with its first major project in high definition, Copa Centroamericana de Fútbol, to which it acquired the broadcast rights for the region.
 In the last few years up to 2008, its founder Ángel González had been surrounded by top-level sales executives and international program distributors, strengthening the network, becoming one of the market's most-solicited buyers.
 The company also started producing telenovelas, in association with Peruvian company Chroma, in a ten-year contract which was set to expire in 2018, and planned the launch of Canal Latinoamericano de Noticias, using the resources of its stations, in the second half of 2008, which was set to broadcast from Bogotá.
 The stations are programmed by Ángel González himself.

+In 2008, as Televideo Services, it signed a ten-country block deal with Power, a European indie producer and distributor, to carry titles from the Power and RHI catalogs on its channels.

 In 2010, the network signed an output deal in block with HIT Entertainment, to provide its 600-hour catalog of preschool series to its stations.

 The conglomerate selected Rohde & Schwarz as its partner for the manufacture of transmitters for its Guatemalan stations in August 2011.

 In April 2018, Peruvian TV executive Eric Jurgensen joined the network.

 The group selected Novelsat's FUSION platform in November 2021 to deliver live sports feeds for its network.

 Albavisión by country

 Argentina

 Remigio Ángel González bought 80% of Canal 9 in January 2007 for the sum of US$70 million, aiming to convert it into a production hub for Latin America and assuming its defaulted debt of US$40 million.
 Daniel Hadad, former full owner, had his share reduced to 20%.
 One of the company's goals was to produce telenovelas in Argentina due to its low costs post-devaluation in 2002.
-Albavisión's control of the channel maliciously nicknamed it as "el canal de las latas" (the channel of the "cans") due to its heavy amount of foreign programming, known in Spanish jargon as "latas".
+Albavisión's control of the channel maliciously nicknamed it as el canal de las latas (the channel of the "cans") due to its heavy amount of foreign programming, known in Spanish jargon as "latas".
 With the advent of digital terrestrial television, it launched Video Éxito and Suri TV, the latter of which relaying programs from its channels in Peru, Chile, Bolivia and Paraguay.

 The group also owned several radio stations: Radio AM 750, Radio Like, Radio Oktubre, Radio Club, Mucha Radio and FM Aspen, the last of which in association with Grupo Octubre.
 In November 2020, the group acquired Albavisión's Argentine assets.